Blog

 Handbrake

-Handbrake is a tool that digests the decrypted & ripped DVD/Blu-ray MKV file output of MakeMKV (above), and converts it into whatever type of file your heart desires.
-Most of the time this will use some form of compression algorithm to greatly reduce the size of the resulting file.
+Handbrake is a tool that digests the decrypted & ripped DVD/Blu-ray MKV file created as output by MakeMKV (above), and converts it into whatever type of file your heart desires.
+Since the output from MakeMKV is raw and uncompressed data, Handbrake will use some form of compression algorithm to greatly reduce the size of the resulting file.

 In my case, I wish to retain the visual and audio integrity of the media as best I can; otherwise I might as well use an online streaming service to watch them.
+The following Handbrake related sections outline how I achieve this.

 Audio Selection Behaviour